Policy Details Page

 3. In some cases, students may elect to take a course on a recurring basis, in order to further develop their understanding and skills in the subject.
 Only courses designated as recurring in the District Course Catalog can be taken on a recurring basis.
 Three examples of recurring courses would be Journalism/Newspaper, Advanced Art, and Concert Band.
 Recurring courses are not considered repeated courses.
 Marks earned on each occasion of taking a recurring course are part of the grade point average.

-4. Some courses are offered only for P/F credit, and are so designated in the District Course Catalog (e.g., Class Assistant courses, or PE credit for participation in athletics).
-As indicated in item C.1, above, grades of P/F are not included in the GPA, and are excluded from the calculation of both grade points and the credits attempted.
+4. Some courses are offered only for P/F credit, and are so designated in the District Course Catalog or by the Curriculum & Instruction Department (e.g., Class Assistant courses, or PE credit for participation in athletics).
+As indicated in item C.1, above, grades of P/F are not included in the GPA, and are excluded from the calculation of both grade points.

 5. Some courses may appear on the student’s schedule that have no assigned credit value and for which no marks are given.
 Examples include Homeroom and Advisory.
 Courses with no credit value are not included in the GPA.